animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-The annotation-based configuration model is an alternative to XML-based configuration using Spring Data for Apache Geode’s XML namespace.
+The annotation-based configuration model is an alternative to XML-based configuration using Spring Data for GemFire's XML namespace.
 With XML, you could use the `gfe` XML schema for configuration and the `gfe-data` XML schema for data access.
 See "[Bootstrapping Apache Geode with the Spring Container](#bootstrap)" for more details.